rjs-7399/Swiggy-Analytics-Platform/system_design.md

 4. Set up monitoring and alerting for pipeline health
 5. Design incremental processing logic to handle late-arriving data

-This design maintains the core functionality of your current Snowflake implementation while adding automation, scalability, and resilience to handle real-world data challenges.
+This design maintains the core functionality of current Snowflake implementation while adding automation, scalability, and resilience to handle real-world data challenges.

 ## SCD Type 2